symfony/symfony-docs/contributing/code/bc.rst

 All classes tagged with ``@api`` are also **safe for extension**.
 That means
 that:

-* You can safely access protected properties and methods.
+* You can access protected properties and methods.

-* You can safely call protected methods.
+* You can call protected methods.

-* You can safely override protected properties.
+* You can override protected properties.

-* You can safely override public and protected methods.
+* You can override public and protected methods.

+Properties and methods tagged with ``@api`` are treated as if they belonged to an API class.
+That means that you can call or override them regardless of whether their class has the ``@api`` tag or not.

 Internal Classes
 ................

-Classes, properties and class methods tagged with ``@internal`` are meant for internal use in Symfony only.
+Classes, properties and methods tagged with ``@internal`` are meant for internal use in Symfony only.
 You should never use nor extend them.

 Deprecated Classes
 ..................

-Classes, properties and class methods tagged with ``@deprecated`` will be removed in a future Symfony version.
+Classes, properties and methods tagged with ``@deprecated`` will be removed in a future Symfony version.
 You should never use nor extend them.

 Test Classes